taming-the-state-in-react/taming-the-state-in-react/manuscript/02-react/05-local-state-react-advanced.md

 }
 ~~~~~~~~

 The component can derive its style by consuming the context.
 The Consumer component makes the passed context available by using a {{% a_blank "render prop" "https://reactjs.org/docs/render-props.html" %}}.
-As you can imagine, following this way every component that needs to be styled according to the colored theme could get the necessary information from React's context API by using the Consumer component now.
-You only have to use the Provider component which passes the value once somewhere above them.
-You can read more about [React's context in the official documentation](https://reactjs.org/docs/context.html).
+As you can imagine, following this way every component that needs to be styled accordingly to the colored theme could get the necessary information from React's context API by using the Consumer component now.
+You only have to use the Provider component which passes the value once somewhere above them and then consume it with the Consumer component.
+You can read more about [React's context API in the official documentation](https://reactjs.org/docs/context.html).

 That’s basically it for React's context API.
-You have the Provider component that makes properties accessible in React’s context and components that consume the context by using the Consumer component.
+You have one Provider component that makes properties accessible in React’s context and components that consume the context by using the Consumer component.
 How does this relate to state management?
-Basically the pattern, also called provider pattern, is often used, when using a sophisticated state management solution that makes the state object(s) accessible in your view layer via React's context.
-The whole state can be accessed in each component.
-Perhaps you will never implement the provider pattern on your own, but you will most likely use it from a external library when you use a sophisticated state management solution such as Redux or MobX later on.
+Basically the pattern, also called provider pattern, is often applied, when using a sophisticated state management solution that makes the state object(s) accessible in your view layer via React's context.
+Thus the whole state can be accessed in each component.
+Perhaps you will never implement the provider pattern yourself, but you will most likely use it in a sophisticated state management solution such as Redux or MobX later on.
 So keep it in mind.
+Otherwise, React's context can be used to store a state object itself.
+It can be used when the state is shared globally in your React application, but you don't want to introduce Redux or MobX yet.